microsoft/ignite25-LAB564-architect-a-goal-driven-ai-agent-with-copilot-studio/lab/instructions/lab-topics-ai-builder.md

 The above setting will configure the topic so that users can only reach it through another topic that redirects to it and not directly because of a specific user's prompt.

-Now add an action of type **Send a message** and configure the message with value: `Cool!
+Now select the **+** right after the topic trigger, select to add an action of type **Send a message**, and configure the message with value: `Cool!
 You want to create a no-code/low-code agent!`.

 Select **Save** in the upper right corner of the topic designer to save the current topic.

 In the following screenshot you can see how the **No-Code/Low-Code Agents** topic looks like.